yorgomoubayed/active_learning_cell_free/ECHO_handling_scripts/README.md

 # Folder description

 This folder contains scripts that handle:
-* The conversion of concentration files to the instructions for the ECHO machine.
+* The conversion of concentration files to the instructions for the ECHO liquid handler.
 * The extraction of information from the TECAN (mapping values back to the concentration array).

 # Scripts description

 ## completed_concentration.ipynb

-This notebook completes a concentration file without constant values (extract), by adding those columns values.
+This notebook completes a concentration file that doesn't have constant values (extract), by adding those values.

 The notebook needs 3 inputs:
-* concentrations_line_A
+* concentrations_line_A.csv
-* concentrations_example
+* concentrations_example.csv
-* concentrations_line_P
+* concentrations_line_P.csv

 The notebook generates 3 outputs:
-* concentrations_line_A_completed
+* concentrations_line_A_completed.csv
-* concentrations_example_completed
+* concentrations_example_completed.csv
-* concentrations_line_P_completed
+* concentrations_line_P_completed.csv

 **Notice:** Modified only the cocentration file, not the scripts for this.